Kevin Pillar Player Props: Braves vs. Padres

-On Monday, Kevin Pillar (coming off going 2-for-5) and the Atlanta Braves face the San Diego Padres, whose starting pitcher will be Ryan Weathers.
+On Tuesday, Kevin Pillar (on the back of going 1-for-3) and the Atlanta Braves face the San Diego Padres, whose starting pitcher will be Blake Snell.
 First pitch is at 9:40 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-5) against the Royals.
+In his last game he had a one-hit performance (1-for-3) against the Padres.

 Kevin Pillar Game Info & Props vs. the Padres